9.3 Recovery of overpayments

 All overpayments for persons no longer receiving assistance are subject to recovery.

-“New inactive” overpayments are debts owed by former Ontario Works recipients who terminated from the program on or after October 1, 2024.
-This includes all pre-existing overpayments on their file.
+“New inactive” overpayments are debts owed by former Ontario Works recipients who terminated from the program on or after the date that office was designated as a delivery partner.
+This includes all pre-existing overpayments on the recipient’s file.

-For an overpayment to be eligible to refer to the FSU, all the following criteria must be met:
+For a “new inactive” overpayment to be eligible for referral to the ministry, all of the following criteria must be met:

-- Date of termination of the Ontario Works case is on or after October 1, 2024.
+- date of termination of the Ontario Works case is on or after the applicable date (by geographic area) as set out in Schedule 1 to this Directive;

-- The overpayment must have been validated (meaning, all details of the overpayment are assessed and determined to be accurate) and documented in SAMS.
+- overpayments must have been validated (meaning, all details of the overpayment are assessed and determined to be accurate), determined to be collectible and documented in SAMS.

-Historical debts, which are overpayments owed by former Ontario Works recipients whose Ontario Works case was terminated before October 1, 2024, are not eligible for referral at this time and remain owed to, and collectible by, the delivery agent for the geographic area.
+Historical debts, which are overpayments owed by former Ontario Works recipients whose Ontario Works case was terminated before the date the office was designated as a delivery partner, are not eligible for referral at this time and remain owed to, and collectible by, the delivery partner for the geographic area.

-Overpayments on inactive cases – recovery by the Ontario Works delivery agent
+Overpayments on inactive cases – recovery by municipalities (delivery partners with historical debt that was incurred before the date they became a delivery partner)

-All overpayments for persons no longer receiving assistance are subject to recovery.
-When a case is terminated with an outstanding overpayment, the delivery agent should review the file to ensure that the amount of the overpayment is correct and make a recommendation regarding the status and collection of the overpayment.
+When a case is terminated with an outstanding overpayment, the delivery partner should review the file to ensure that the amount of the overpayment is correct and make a recommendation regarding the status and collection of the overpayment.
 Attempts to recover the overpayment debt from the former recipient through voluntary repayment arrangements should be made.
-The delivery agent will respond to former recipient and/or advocate inquiries regarding the overpayment according to established protocols.
+The delivery partner will respond to former recipient and/or advocate inquiries regarding the overpayment according to established protocols.

-The delivery agent should ensure a variety of payment methods are available to former recipients, including payment via cheques, post-dated cheques, money orders, credit cards, electronic transfer of funds and cash.
+The delivery partner should ensure a variety of payment methods are available to former recipients, including payment via cheques, post-dated cheques, money orders, credit cards, electronic transfer of funds and cash.

-The delivery agent may choose to engage a third party (e.g., a private collection agency) to perform debt collection activities in accordance with delivery agent procedures based on relevant provincial guidelines.
+The delivery partner may choose to engage a third party (for example, a private collection agency) to perform debt collection activities in accordance with delivery partner procedures based on relevant provincial guidelines.

 Reporting personal information to the Credit Bureau about a former recipient with an overpayment is not part of the overpayment recovery process and the overpayment does not include interest on the overdue amount.